Q: What is Amazon Chime?

 First, your administrator must enable Amazon Chime call me in the Policies tab within the Amazon Chime console.
 Once enabled, you and your meeting attendees will then see the Call me at a phone number option when joining with your browser.

-Detailed information for administrators can be found in the Chime documentation.
+Detailed information for administrators can be found in the Amazon Chime documentation.

 Q: How do I get started with Amazon Chime Business Calling?